- 1. Organizational Skills Assessment

 8. Technical Skills Assessment

-A technical skills assessment tests your ability and competence to use tools and understand complex processes in an industrial environment.
+A technical skills assessment, also known as a hard skills assessment, tests your ability and competence to use tools and understand complex processes in an industrial environment.
 Standard tools used for these assessments include computer programs, spreadsheets, calculators, blueprints, technical manuals, and other systems.

 9. Personality Assessment